top of page

 Can one coffee grinder work for espresso and pour-over?

-Some grinders can handle both, but not all models perform equally well across every grind size.
-Espresso requires extremely fine and precise adjustments, while pour-over uses medium to coarse grinds.
-Grinders designed with a wide grind range and precise adjustments are better suited for both brewing styles.
+Some grinders can handle both, but not every model performs equally well across the full grind range.
+Espresso requires very fine, precise adjustments, while pour-over usually needs a medium to medium-coarse grind.
+If you brew both regularly, look for a grinder with a wide grind range, strong burr alignment, and precise adjustment control.

 How long do coffee grinders last?